 Written by Lauryn Woodruff

 Oh, stress!
 It comes at you fast doesn’t it?!
 Life is filled with ups and downs, and sometimes we find ourselves in circumstances beyond our control.
-Although stress may seem like the norm now a days, it doesn’t have to be.
-There are certainly ways to manage your stress levels.
+Yes, there are certainly ways to manage your stress levels.

 Stress is how your body reacts to certain situations, such as sudden danger or long-lasting challenge.
 During stressful events, your body releases chemicals called hormones, such as adrenaline.
 Adrenaline gives you a burst of energy that helps you cope and respond to stress.

 Stress and the ability of our body to go into a fight or flight mode is truly incredible but it’s not supposed to last long.
 Prolonged stress can actually be harmful.
 Studies have shown that for women in particular, we tend to deal with stress and stressful situations by turning to comfort foods and sweets.
-Research shows this is caused by stress increasing certain hormones in our bodies, especially the ones that signal that we are hungry, and these can affect the types of food that we choose to eat aka “comfort foods” (pass me the cake, please!).
+Research shows this is caused by stress increasing certain hormones in our bodies, especially the ones that signal that we are hungry, and these can affect the types of food that we choose to eat aka “comfort foods” (pass me the cake, please! totally fine – BTW).
 Once we eat those comfort foods, we essentially are sending a message back to our bodies that say the way to beat stress is through the sweets and comfort food.
-Although there is nothing wrong with indulging sweets, it’s important to be mindful of your diet as whole, including nutrient dense foods for more balance.
+There is nothing wrong with indulging sweets, it’s called balance.

 Stress is a process that can be controlled – it’s like a light switch that you can learn to turn on and off.
 Here are some tips on how you can better manage your stress.